codefresh-io/docs.codefresh.io/_docs/terms-and-privacy-policy/sla-credit.md

 **2. SERVICE AVAILABILITY**.

 **2.1.
 Target Uptime Percentage**.
-Codefresh will use commercially reasonable efforts to provide at least 99.5% Uptime in any calendar month (the “Target Uptime Percentage”).
+Codefresh will use commercially reasonable efforts to provide at least 99.5% Uptime in any calendar month (the “**Target Uptime Percentage**”).

 **2.2.
 Achieved Uptime Percentage**.
-Actual Uptime percentage for each calendar month will be the quotient, expressed as (i) the total minutes potentially available for Uptime for that month minus total minutes of Downtime (other than Excused Downtime), divided by (ii) the total minutes potentially available for Uptime for that month minus any minutes of Excused Downtime (the “Achieved Uptime
+Actual Uptime percentage for each calendar month will be the quotient, expressed as (i) the total minutes potentially available for Uptime for that month minus total minutes of Downtime (other than Excused Downtime), divided by (ii) the total minutes potentially available for Uptime for that month minus any minutes of Excused Downtime (the “**Achieved Uptime
-Percentage”).
+Percentage**”).

 **2.2.
 Right to Cancel**.